Edward Despard: Ireland, and military service in the Caribbean

 Posted with his regiment to Jamaica, Despard served as a defence-works engineer and in 1772 was promoted to lieutenant.
 His work required him to lead "motley crews", including free blacks, Miskitos and others of mixed-ancestry.
-In "forming and coordinating the gangs of workers whose labor was his triumph", it has been suggested that Despard was "creolized" in his sympathies".
+In "forming and coordinating the gangs of workers whose labour was his triumph", it has been suggested that Despard was "creolized" in his sympathies".

 During the American War of Independence Despard served with distinction in sea-borne descents upon the Spanish Kingdom of Guatemala.
 He fought alongside Horatio Nelson (and attained the rank of captain) in the San Juan expedition of 1780.
-Two years later he commanded the British force that in the Battle of the Black River recovered British settlements on the Miskito Coast from the Spanish, for which he received a royal commendation and the rank of colonel.
+Two years later he commanded the British force that in the Battle of the Black River recovered British settlements on the Miskito Coast from the Spanish.
+For this he received a royal commendation and the rank of colonel.
 While leading reconnoitring missions, Despard again worked intimately with the African-Indian Miskitos Olaudah Equiano, a former slave who had lived among them in the 1770s, recorded that "These Indians live under an almost perfect equality, and there are no rich or poor among them.
 They do not strive to accumulate, and the great unwearied exertion, found among our civilised societies, is unknown among them".